 Community organization and development applicable to the delivery of health services.
 Understanding community dynamics, mobilizing community groups for effective health care practice and delivery.
 Pre: 647 or consent.
 (Cross-listed as SW 674)

-Review theories and case studies concerning health care ethics, law and politics.
-Topics include health care quality, key health care policymakers, and the intersecting issues of policy and law with medicine, public health and ethics.
+Review theories and laws concerning health care ethics, policy, and practice using Indigenous case studies.
+Topics include Indigenous health systems, advocacy, and the intersecting issues of self-determination, ethics, agenda setting, and the policy cycle.
 A-F only.
 (Once a year)